ECF/etcd-provider/README.md

-etcd-provider
+etcd2-provider
 =============

-ECF discovery provider that uses etcd service to publish and discover remote service endpoint descriptions.
+ECF discovery provider that uses etcd2 service to publish and discover remote service endpoint descriptions.
 See https://github.com/coreos/etcd to download, install, and configure the etcd server.

 This provider used an etcd server to publish and discover Remote Services.
 It's necessary to install the provider bundle:  org.eclipse.ecf.provider.etcd, and configure it so that it points to a running etcd server/service.